ansible/awx/docs/docsite/rst/administration/troubleshooting.rst

    pair: troubleshooting; general help
    pair: troubleshooting; error logs

-The controller server errors are logged in ``/var/log/tower``.
+AWX server errors are logged in ``/var/log/tower``.
 Supervisors logs can be found in ``/var/log/supervisor/``.
 Nginx web server errors are logged in the httpd error log.
 Configure other controller logging needs in ``/etc/tower/conf.d/``.

 .. _admin_troubleshooting_sosreport: